Audio Block

 Imagination is the may-be but isn’t-yet.
 It’s the feeling of possibilities, the sensations of the what-was enmeshing with the immediate experience of what may come.
 It is imaginative speculation that allows us to experience the in-between; the space on the preface of what is and what could be (Whitehead, 1929).

 The backgrounds of the images below were generated by AI as a nod to the entangled nature of AI with society.
 Drawing from existing information informed by social discourses and unpredictable in their creative outputs, AI behaves in a more human way than we give it credit for.
 Additionally, the process by which AI generates responses is similar to the process of concrescence in Whitehead’s philosophy of organism.
-Inheriting information from the past and integrating this information into the immediate present to generate a particular output, its product is fed back into the system to serve as newly generated data for the next request.
+Inheriting information from the past and integrating that information into the immediate present to generate a particular output, its product is fed back into the system to serve as newly generated data for the next request.

 Previous